jamesryanwilco/Group-Meet-V1/docs/features.md

 - **Swipe Actions:** Users can swipe "Like" or "Pass" on behalf of the group they are currently swiping for.
 - **Match Creation:** If two groups "Like" each other, a `match` is created in the database, which automatically opens a shared chat room.

-## 5. Messaging
+## 6. Messaging

 - **Real-time Chat:** The chat screen provides a real-time messaging experience powered by Supabase Realtime subscriptions.
-- **Sender Information:** Each message displays the username of the sender, allowing for clear communication in a group context.
+- **Sender Information:** Each message displays the username and avatar of the sender, allowing for clear communication in a group context.
 - **Performance:** The chat history uses pagination ("infinite scroll"), ensuring that chat rooms with long histories load instantly.
 - **Optimistic UI:** When a user sends a message, it appears on the screen immediately, providing a fast and responsive user experience.
 - **Match History:** The "Matches" tab displays a complete history of all matches across all of the user's groups, providing a single entry point to all their conversations.

-## 6. Backend & Security
+## 7. Backend & Security

 - **Supabase Backend:** The app is powered by Supabase, which handles the database, authentication, storage, and real-time services.
 - **Row Level Security (RLS):** All database tables are protected by comprehensive RLS policies, ensuring users can only access data they are permitted to see.
 For example: